Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 #### Options tab

+Clicking on the *Options* tab will reveal the Options pop up.
 The Options pop up allows some customization of how the GameTracker appears and operates.
 The various options and their effects are covered in the [Options](#options) section below.

 #### About tab